It’s official! I’m quitting teaching for a year!

 After launching this blog, I soon realized that it was in fact A TON of work, and I didn’t know how I was going to balance managing the blog while continuing to work full-time.

 I didn’t want to be a statistic and let my blog (and all of the hard work and research I’d done thus far) go by the wayside.

 So instead of accepting job offers, quitting teaching for a year to focus on my blogging business became my final decision.

 Along with this reason, here are ALL 5 of my lovely reasons for quitting teaching.

-Currently, I spend the majority of my waking hours working on activities related to this blog: creating content, learning new marketing strategies, writing blog posts, conducting research, analyzing Google Analytics, optimizing the site, and the list goes on and on.
+Currently, I spend the majority of my waking hours working on activities related to my online businesses: creating content, learning new marketing strategies, writing blog posts, conducting research, analyzing Google Analytics, optimizing the site, and the list goes on and on.

-I’m a one-woman show at the moment, so I need the time to focus on this brand spankin’ new blog baby. 😋
+I’m a one-woman show at the moment, so I need the time to focus a bit more strategically on these projects. 😋

 Venture into Entrepreneurship